-Votto homer lifts Reds to 3-2 win over Indians
+Votto’s homer lifts Reds over Indians 3-2; still no Francona

 Indians: C Roberto Pérez (right shoulder strain) will be re-examined Tuesday … OF Delino Deshields (unavailable) and OF Tyler Naquin (hairline fracture of right big toe) had scheduled game activity at Cleveland’s alternate training site rained out Monday.
 They’ll try again Tuesday.

 Reds: CF Nick Senzel was scratched from the original starting lineup with a sprained left ring finger.
-He was hurt sliding into second base on Sunday in Detroit.
+He was hurt sliding into second base on Sunday in Detroit. … The Reds optioned OF Aristides Aquino to their alternate training site.

 UP NEXT